What: An annual celebration commemorating the 1912 gift of 3,000 cherry trees from Mayor Yukio Ozaki of Tokyo to the city of Washington, D.C.

 Why: This is Washington at its prettiest, and with over five weeks of activities planned there’s plenty to keep visitors of all ages entertained

-March 25th: The festival’s Opening Ceremonies, taking place at the Walter E. Washington Convention Center from 5-6:30pm.
+March 21st: The festival’s Opening Ceremonies, taking place at the Warner Theater from 5-6:30pm.

 There are also myriad tours and activities centered around the cherry blossoms.
 Shutterbugs can take a workshop on travel photography around the memorials, art fans can attend a gallery lecture centered around Japanese bird-and-flower paitings, and amateur botanists can take a self-guided spin around the National Arboretum to see other flowering cherry trees.
 Exercise enthusiasts should opt for the two-hour Blossoms by Bike tour along the Potomac, and if sitting’s more your speed, climb aboard DC Cruises for a view of the blossoms from the water.